The Why and How of Promoting Your Science Publication Online.

 …Terrific Broth (TB), Plasmid DNA Media (PDMR), and Autoinduction Media (ZYP-5052).
 These media formulations optimize E. coli cell growth and performance utilizing specialized carbon sources and phosphate buffering systems, and…

 Have you ever wondered how the media can write (often cringingly inaccurately) about a recently published scientific paper?
-Attending Standing up for Science media workshop organised by the Sense about…
+Attending the Standing up for Science media workshop organised by the Sense…

 …complete media to the same plate.
 Collect media again after 72 hours and combine with the media collected at 48 hours.
 Filter sterilize the combined collected media by passing it…